-Did you know that even the smallest of crack in a burst pipe, whether the pipe is plastic or metal, can expel hundreds or even thousands of gallons of water in a short period of time?
-Which can lead to flooding, major property damage and even mold.
-“An ounce of prevention is worth a pound of cure”- Benjamin Franklin.
-Performing these steps prior to a deep freeze is key in helping prevent frozen busted pipes.
+Did you know that even the smallest crack in a burst pipe, whether the pipe material is copper, galvanized steel, PVC, CPVC, or PEX, can expel hundreds or even thousands of gallons of water in a short period?
+This can lead to flooding, property damage, and even mold.
+Benjamin Franklin said it best when he said, “An ounce of prevention is worth a pound of cure.”
+Performing the following steps before a deep freeze is essential in helping prevent frozen busted pipes.

 Locate Your Main Water Shut Off Valve-This first step is key to any situation in your house when it comes to your plumbing.
-Make sure several people in your household know where it is and how to shut it off.
+Make sure several people in your household know where your main water shut off valve is located and how to shut it off.
 It could save you $$$$$$.

 Exposed Pipes Should Be Insulated-Insulate any exposed exterior pipes or pipes that you have had issues with freezing in the past.

-Caulk & Seal Any Air Leaks– Make sure you check around electrical wiring, dryer vents and pipes for gaps and seal any air leaks.
+Caulk & Seal Any Air Leaks– Check around electrical wiring, dryer vents, and pipes for gaps and seal any air leaks.

-Open Cabinet Doors– Keep cabinet doors under sinks open to allow the warm air to get to pipes.
-If you have little ones make sure you move any harsh cleaning products to higher surface.
+Open Cabinet Doors– Keep cabinet doors under sinks open, to allow warm air to pipes.
+If you have little ones, make sure you move any harsh cleaning products to a higher surface.

 Keep Thermostat No Colder Than 55° F-Keep your thermostat at least 55°F even when you are sleeping or away during harsh temperatures outside.

-Keep Your Garage Doors Closed-We have a lot of calls where the bathroom pipes over the garage have frozen and busted.
-By keeping garage doors closed it helps keep the temperature in your garage a little warmer and keep out the wind.
+Keep Your Garage Doors Closed-We have several calls where the bathroom pipes over the garage have frozen and busted.
+When you keep the garage doors closed, it helps keep a warmer temperature in your garage and keeps out the wind.